-Short-term lending and borrowings represent balances due to and due from the Company's Parent, ING Financial Holdings Company LLC, through a funding agreement which is used to satisfy funding needs and requirements in the normal course of business.
+Short-term lending and borrowings represent balances due to and due from the Company's Parent, through a funding agreement which is used to satisfy funding needs and requirements in the normal course of business.
 These funding arrangements are overnight, uncollateralized, interest-bearing notes that accrue interest at variable rates.

-Collateralized agreements, the securities loaned, and reverse repurchase agreement balances are comprised of transactions with the company's broker dealer affiliate, ING Financial Markets LLC.
-The securities lending balances provide funding for the Company's Global Securities Linear Equity Derivative business, whereas the reverse repurchase balances provide the Company with US Treasury securities that are needed to meet the initial margin collateral requirements of OTC derivative contracts in which the Company enters into.
+Collateralized agreements, the securities loaned, and reverse repurchase agreement balances are comprised of transactions with ING Financial Markets LLC provide funding for the Company's Global Securities Linear Equity Derivative business, whereas the reverse repurchase balances provide the Company with US Treasury securities that are needed to meet the initial margin collateral requirements of OTC derivative contracts in which the Company enters into.